FarmView video tutorials & manual

 Soil texture can also be set to “custom”.
 This allows setting field capacity and wilting point manually.
 You should only do this if you have a trustworthy source such as a laboratory analysis of your soil.

 “Air Temperature Source” and “Rain Source” will list all of your stations within 10 km radius from the cropzone.
 These can be both physical and virtual weather stations.
-However, one of the selected stations must have an active Weather Forecast license, since Yield Prediction uses a seasonal weather forecast.
+However, one of the selected stations must have an active Weather Forecast subscription, since Yield Prediction uses a seasonal weather forecast.
 It does not matter to which station (air temperature or rain) the Weather Forecast is tied.
 You can also select the same station for air temperature and rain source (this will be the most common case).

 Note: Make sure you select stations that contain gapless data from the sowing date onwards.

 Finally, you are ready to study the Yield Prediction result for your field (Figure 14).
 On the top of the page (below the gray cropzone overview) you will find an overview of the settings for yield prediction, including the date when the Yield Prediction results were calculated (usually every day).
-On the bottom of the page, a summary of the important prediction results is shown.
+At the bottom of the page, a summary of the important prediction results is shown.

 The main chart area shows the Yield Prediction from sowing until the estimated date of crop physiological maturity.
 Note that harvest ripeness occurs several days to weeks after physiological maturity, depending on the crop and weather conditions, but yield does not further increase in this time period.

-Yield Prediction comes with the Previous Yields page which provides a convenient way to keep track of your crop’s yield performance over time (Figure 15).
+Yield Prediction comes with the Previous Yields page which provides a convenient way to keep track of your crop’s yield performance over time (picture below).
 Below the chart area, measured yields for the selected field from previous years can be entered manually.
 These will show up immediately in the chart area, which also includes the current Yield Prediction.
 This gives a handy overview of the trend of yield performance, possibly indicating necessary actions or confirming the current strategy.

 Yield Prediction is exclusively based on water availability and the duration of the growing period: Each unit of water (mm, inch) available to the crop during the growth period translates into a certain amount of yield (tons, bushels per area), depending on the crop/cultivar.
 A certain minimum amount of water (ca. 100 mm or 4 inch) is necessary for crop development before any yield is produced.
 The Yield Prediction tool factors all this in and is, therefore, most suitable to be applied in regions where rainfall is the decisive factor for yield buildup such as semi-arid climate zones.
 Other potentially yield-affecting factors (e.g. weeds, pests, diseases, nutrients) need to be managed well, as these are not considered in the Yield Prediction tool.